brycehebert/Vue/calendar_app/README.md

 ### Install/Run Instructions

-Create a file `key.py` in `src` directory  which will contain a MondoDB URI.
+Create a file `key.py` in `src` directory  which will contain a MongoDB URI.

 Contents of `key.py`: